-The resistance of the chain of thermistors when cold (temperature less than 40°C) must be less than 1800 Ohm; but even if just one of the thermistors reaches the critical temperature, the resistance of the chain will increase exponentially, with the consequent activation of the INT 69 SNY electronic module, which cut off the power supply to the motor.
+The resistance of the chain of thermistors when cold (temperature less than 40°C) must be less than 1800 Ohm; but even if just one of the thermistors reaches the critical temperature, the resistance of the chain will increase exponentially, with the consequent activation of the INT 69 B2 electronic module (INT 69 SNY as an option), which cut off the power supply to the motor.
 The resistance can be measured between terminals T1 and T2 on the terminal block.